cambridge-ceu/CEU-matters/README.md

 <a href="http://phdcomics.com/comics/archive.php?comicid=719"> <img src="http://phdcomics.com/comics/archive/phd060406s.gif" width="560" height="250" align="right"> </a>

 The repository highlights information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU), as notified via <a href="mailto:ceu-group@medschl.cam.ac.uk">the mailing list</a> (ceu-group@medschl.cam.ac.uk).
-Recent updates include information on remote access and video conferencing following the COVID-19 pandemic for which there is also a dedicated slack channel [ceu-world.slack.com](ceu-world.slack.com).
+Recent updates include information on remote access and video conferencing following the COVID-19 pandemic.

+There is a Slack channel [ceu-world.slack.com](ceu-world.slack.com) and there will be a dedicated channel for all things COVID-19 related, and other channels already exist in Slack for Cambridge-wide researchers discussing COVID-19 research approaches.

 We are establishing the 2020 weekly CEU scientific meetings on Thursdays 10-11am (or occasionally 12-1pm).